Company-Owned Residential Apartment in Dubai – Guide

 • Confirming eligibility to buy in the chosen area.

-• Compiling corporate documents, such as trade license, memorandum, and passport copies for company signatories.
+• Compiling corporate documents, such as trade licenses, memoranda, and passport copies for company signatories.

 • Signing the sales agreement and fulfilling payment milestones—often taking advantage of developer payment plans.